mozammal/kafka-hello-stream/README.md

 >Mozammal
 >dreamer
 ```
-You will see the output produced by the stream application using the following command:
+You will see the output produced by the stream application in the console using the following command:
 ```sh
 docker logs kafka-hello-stream -f
 ```